Grantor-Retained Annuity Trust

 A GRAT (Grantor-Retained Annuity Trust) is an advanced estate planning practices and procedures that can help safeguard your wealth.
 One of these is the Grantor-Retained Annuity Trust, a financial instrument used to eliminate or minimize taxes on inheritable estates and assets.

-For a limited time, we are offering a free no-obligation case evaluation.
+For a limited time, we are offering a 2nd opinion case evaluation.

 Grantor-Retained Annuity Trust (GRAT)